Barazan19/Statistics/Likelihood/README.md

 # 🎯 Likelihood vs Probability – Explained with Code and Visuals

-This repository explains the **difference between likelihood and probability** using a simple coin toss example.
-It also includes Python code and visualizations in a Jupyter notebook.
+This repository explains the **difference between likelihood and probability** using a simple coin toss example, introduces **log-likelihood**, and demonstrates how it is used in **logistic regression** with Python examples and visualizations.

 ---